-- The most important part of any application is reading the guidelines carefully, and to have a full understanding of the guidelines before you start completing the application. - We strongly recommend that you discuss your proposed project with our Community Connector, James Rigby on 0428 927 338. - Applications can only be received from legal entities e.g. incorporated groups/clubs or registered organisations within the Central Goldfields Shire.
+- The most important part of any application is reading the guidelines carefully, and to have a full understanding of the guidelines before you start completing the application. - We strongly recommend that you discuss your proposed project with Council's Manager Community Partnerships, Kym Murphy by emailing KymM@cgoldshire.vic.gov.au or calling 0448 692 408. - Applications can only be received from legal entities e.g. incorporated groups/clubs or registered organisations within the Central Goldfields Shire.